AccelByte/grpc-plugin-dependencies/OVERVIEW.md

 See `plugin-arch-grpc-dependencies` repository.

-> :warning: **It is important to note:** the dependency services docker compose is provided as an example for local development setup only.
+> :warning: **It is important to note:** the dependency services docker compose is provided as an example for local development environment only.

 ## How to Run The Sample Projects

+### For Matchmaking Custom Function

 1. Run `dependency services` for local development and testing.